MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/virtual-appointment-meeting-template.md

 To learn more, see [Manage meeting templates in Teams](manage-meeting-templates.md).

-## SMS notifications in the Virtual appointment
+## Control access to SMS notifications in the template

 ![Information icon](media/info.png) **This is a [Teams Premium](teams-add-on-licensing/licensing-enhance-teams.md) feature.
 Meeting organizers must have a Teams Premium license to use this feature.**.

 > [!NOTE]
 > This feature is currently only available in the United States.
 Your users can only send SMS text notifcations to people who have a valid United States phone number (+1 country code).
 SMS text notifications are sent in English.

 You can control whether your users can choose to send SMS text notifications to external guests in meetings that they schedule through the Virtual appointment template.
-When SMS text notifications is enabled for a user and the user chooses to use it when they schedule a meeting, external guests will receive appointment confirmation and reminder text messages that include the Teams meeting join link and appointment details.
+When this feature is enabled for a user and the user chooses to use it when they schedule a meeting, external guests will receive appointment confirmation and reminder text messages that include the Teams meeting join link and appointment details.

 You use PowerShell to control access to this feature in your organization.

-## User experience
+## Meeting options available to external guests

-When users in your organization use the meeting template to schedule a virtual appointment, people outside your organization (external guests) get a tailored meeting invitation that includes a **Join appointment as a guest** button and other appointment details.
+When users in your organization use the meeting template to schedule a virtual appointment, external guests get a tailored meeting invitation that includes a **Join appointment as a guest** button and other appointment details.
 They can use this button to easily join from any device without having to download and install Teams.

 Keep in mind that some Teams meeting options may not apply to external guests or to any person who joins using the **Join appointment as a guest** button.
 The following meeting options are supported for guests to join: